therealadeel/tetragon/contrib/control-plane-client/IMPLEMENTATION.md

 - Deployment type: `standalone` or `kubernetes`
 - Attempts to retrieve instance_id from AWS IMDSv2 if available
 - Falls back to `/etc/machine-id` or `hostid` if IMDS unavailable
-- Caches client_id for persistent registration across restarts
+- Caches client_id in memory to avoid duplicate registration attempts while the process is running
 - Uses typed errors (MetadataError, APIError) for better error handling

 ### 6. **Incremental Policy Management**